rT0mmy/Event/README.md

 EventObject:Fire("Hello World!", "\n Luau is great!")
 ```

-> Fires the event, calling all ConnectionObjects in EventObject.Connections and their corresponding callback functions.
+> Fires the event, triggering all ConnectionObjects in EventObject.Connections and their corresponding callback functions.

 <br><br>